repayne/handbook/_pages/how-we-work/tools/github.md

 Giving outside collaborators (such as contractors, federal partners, and so on) read/write access to your repository is both allowed and _encouraged_ to facilitate the flow of ideas and build a stronger, more decentralized community.
 Here&rsquo;s our current process to address both operational and security concerns:

-1. Ask the collaborator(s) to enable two-factor authentication.
-2. [Create a team](https://help.github.com/articles/adding-people-to-teams-in-an-organization/) whose access we can turn off/on with one button.
+1. [Create a team](https://help.github.com/articles/adding-people-to-teams-in-an-organization/) whose access we can turn off/on with one button.
 Separate a staff-only team from a contractor/mixed/collaborator team.
 In the case of our previous work with contractors, because they did work across 18F, we just named the team `Contractor name`.
 In other cases, if the collaborators are scoped to a particular project, you can name the team something like `Project name - Collaborators | Skillset`.
-3. In the &ldquo;Description&rdquo; of the team, put something reasonable plus a point-of-contact email address for the collaborators.
+1. In the &ldquo;Description&rdquo; of the team, put something reasonable plus a point-of-contact email address for the collaborators.
 Ideally this is the address of someone senior — someone you can email if issues come up and who can rally the troops.
 We need this contact information because people don&rsquo;t always list their email on their GitHub profile.
-4. A mixed or collaborator team should, at maximum, have the &ldquo;Write&rdquo; permission.
+1. A mixed or collaborator team should, at maximum, have the &ldquo;Write&rdquo; permission.
 Admin rights should be limited exclusively to our staff.
-5. Add the members.
-Ensure that 2FA/MFA (an orange warning sign) is enabled for them on the team page.
-18F Infrastructure checks this on onboarding/biweekly audits, but since a user could turn it off at any time and retain their membership in the organization with no notification back to owners, it&rsquo;s always good to triple check.

-	If you are not an 18F github admin, you cannot add external team members.
-Confirm your partners have enabled 2FA and ask the #admins-github Slack channel to add the users to the team.
+1. Add the members.
+If you are not an 18F github admin, ask someone in the #admins-github Slack channel to do so.
-6. Add the relevant repositories.
+1. Add the relevant repositories.

 ## Resources